 Aloha Foundation Audio Series, Straight from our Counselors

 During the 2019 summer, alumna Caroline Cunfer met with counselors at Aloha, Hive, and Lanakila to capture their firsthand accounts of camp’s impact.
-A talented interviewer who is working toward a master’s in Oral History at Columbia University, Caroline understands the value of storytelling and skillfully guides our staff to articulate what matters most to them about camp.
+A talented interviewer with a graduate degree from the Oral History Master of Arts Program at Columbia University, Caroline understands the value of storytelling and skillfully guides our staff to articulate what matters most to them about camp.
+She is currently pursuing a Ph.D. in American Studies at Brown University with a Masters in Public Humanities.

-We’ve chronicled their stories in a series of audio recordings and will share them with you here and on our blog—a new one every other week.
+We’ve chronicled their stories in a series of audio recordings and will share them with you here and on our blog.

 Ayana, a bright, young counselor in Arts & Crafts at Aloha Camp, remembers a moment when nature brought the entire community to a quiet standstill and talks about when something scary became peaceful.